camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 id: email
 title: Email Connector
 sidebar_label: Email Connector
-description: The Email Connector allows you to connect your BPMN service with different email protocol.
+description: The Email Connector allows you to connect your BPMN service with different email protocols such as SMTP, POP3 or IMAP.
 ---

 import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem";